 What if God Himself asked you, “Why should I let you into My heaven?”
 How would you answer?
 I have used that question for many years to determine someone’s understanding of salvation.

-Some say, “Well, that’s a pointless question, because there is no God.”
+Some say, “Well, that’s a pointless question because there is no God.”
 Others say, “I think God will let me into heaven.
 I’m basically a good person.
 I’ve done more good than bad.”
 And a few say, “I’ve got no chance to get into heaven.
-I could never believe God would accept me into heaven in light of some of the things I’ve done.”
+God would never accept me into heaven after some of the things I’ve done.”

 Response #1: “There is no God.”